xp4u1/memoria/readme.md

 Frustrated with endless subscriptions and the unpredictability of closed-source apps?
 Longing for a diary that is as private as it is stylish? **memoria** offers a minimalist, modern design where your data remains with you — no analytics, no tracking, and fully self-hostable.
 You can trust that your diary will stay accessible and secure, thanks to its open-source nature, which ensures that your memories are protected and the app remains reliable over time.

+- **Offline First Approach:** Enjoy full functionality without needing an internet connection.
+- **Optional Sync:** Seamlessly sync your data with a self-hosted server, only if you choose to.
+- **No Registration Required:** Start using the app instantly — no account creation needed.
+- **No Tracking:** Your data remains your own — no tracking, ever.
+- **Biometric Login:** Quickly and securely access your app with biometric authentication.
+- **No Distraction:** A clean, minimalistic interface that helps you stay focused on what matters.

 ## Installation

 <div align="center">